 No, I actually lost my two front teeth.

-He broke my nose in two places, okay.
+He broke my nose in two places.

-The next day, of course, I was at the hospital twice in three days, and they said, Do you feel safe at home?
+The next day, of course, I was at the hospital twice in three days and they said, do you feel safe at home?

 Is everything okay?

-The next day I was supposed to sit in for Sean Hannity, and they're like, Are you sure you want to do this?
+The next day, I was supposed to sit in for Sean Hannity and they're like, are you sure you want to do this?

 And I broken nose wasn't fixed yet because you have to wait till the swelling goes down, right?